AYSRH ToolkitDelivering Services for Youth

 - WHO’s Vol 3.
 Tools to conduct quality and coverage measurement surveys to collect data about compliance with the global standards

-TCI’s Hubs are in the process of adapting the WHO SEARO standards.
+TCI’s Hubs are in the process of adapting the WHO SEARO Supervisory/Self-Assessment Checklist.

-Use the data you collected via the assessment and youth feedback to develop your training curriculum and quality improvement plan.
-Prioritize low-performing facilities.
+Based on the data from the assessment, prioritize low-performing facilities and develop your training plan.
 Evidence indicates that training for health providers should include not only information about adolescent development and health, but also their rights (Evidence to Action, 2014).
-Trainings should also integrate information on the social determinants of health, and in urban environments, information on how to reach and provide services to key populations.
-Integrate “values clarification and attitude transformation” components into health provider trainings, encouraging reflection on the socio-cultural biases that impact their work.
+Training should include providing nonjudgmental information and services; accurate information on medical eligibility criteria for adolescent contraceptive use; legal policies and rights of adolescents to services and information; values clarification on adolescent sexuality; and skills on how to communicate with adolescent clients (HIPs, 2015).
 Promote doing good, not just doing no harm; support, rather than blame, health providers as they implement new practices.
-For an example of a health provider training with a particular focus on values clarification and attitude transformation, view TCI’s Francophone West Africa Hub’s agenda (in French).
+For an example of a health provider training with a particular focus on values clarification and attitude transformation, view TCI’s Francophone West Africa Hub’s agenda (in French) or any of the other curriculums under Training Packages on the right hand side of this page.

 Among other topics, health service providers should receive training on the following: